- Saline-Filled Breast Implants

-There is no apparent association between saline-filled breast implants and connective tissue disease, breast cancer, or reproductive problems.
-However, in order to rule out these and other rare complications, studies would need to be much larger and longer than those conducted so far.
+There is no apparent association between saline- and silicone gel-filled breast implants and connective tissue disease, breast cancer, or reproductive problems.
+However, to rule out these and other complications, studies would need to be much larger and longer than those conducted so far.

 - FDA Medical Device Safety Communication: Reports of Anaplastic Large Cell Lymphoma (ALCL) in Women with Breast Implants

 - Executive Summary: An Update on the Safety of Silicone Gel-Filled Breast Implants

 - Update on the Safety of Silicone Gel-Filled Breast Implants: FDA White Paper (PDF - 1.5MB)